-Before I had the baby, I was pretty sure I was anti-cry-it-out.
+Before I had the baby, I was pretty sure I was anti sleep training and anti cry it out.
 I just couldn’t imagine sitting there listening to my little baby scream and cry and not be doing anything about it.
 But I realize now you really have to try everything to see what works for your family and situation.

 Starting to sleep train our baby